 - 6 tablespoons peanut oil

-- 1/2 cup chicken stock, or canned low-sodium chicken broth
+- 1/2 cup homemade chicken stock or low-sodium canned chicken broth

 - 1. Rub the chicken parts thoroughly with the ginger.
 Salt the pieces on both sides with 1 generous tablespoon salt and season both sides generously with black pepper.
-Place 1/4 of the onions in a double-lined large resealable bag and top with 1/2 of the chicken pieces.
-Add one habañero half, a bay leaf and top with another 1/4 of the onions.
-Pour half of the lemon juice and 2 tablespoons of the oil into the bag.
+Place 1/4 of the onions in a large resealable plastic bag and top with 1/2 of the chicken pieces.
+Top with 1/2 habañero, a bay leaf, and another 1/4 of the onions.
+Pour half the lemon juice and 2 tablespoons oil into the bag.
 Seal the bag and then gently shake to distribute the lemon and oil, keeping the chicken buried in the onions.
-Repeat with another double-lined resealable plastic bag and the remaining ingredients.
-Marinate chicken overnight in the refrigerator.
+Repeat with a second resealable plastic bag and the remaining ingredients.
+Marinate the chicken overnight in the refrigerator.

-- 2. Remove chicken from the marinade and let come to room temperature, covered.
-Remove and reserve habañero halves.
-Meanwhile, empty marinade ingredients into a large colander set over a large bowl, pressing on the onions to release excess liquid and set aside.
+- 2. Remove the chicken from the marinade, place it on plates, and let it come to room temperature, covered.
+Meanwhile, remove and reserve the habañero halves from the plastic bags.
+Empty the remaining marinade ingredients into a large colander set over a large bowl, pressing on the onions to release any excess liquid.

-- 3. Build a moderately hot charcoal fire, or preheat a gas grill to medium, and blot chicken dry; sprinkle the chicken lightly with salt.
-Grill chicken until deep golden brown and charred in spots, for 4 to 6 minutes per side (the goal is to brown the chicken and impart the smoky taste of the grill; the meat should remain mostly raw inside).
-Remove the chicken to a plate and reserve, loosely covered with aluminum foil.
+- 3. Build a moderately hot charcoal fire or preheat a gas grill to medium.
+Blot the chicken dry and sprinkle it lightly with salt.
+Grill the chicken until the skin is a deep golden brown and charred in spots but mostly raw inside, 4 to 6 minutes per side.
+(The goal is simply to brown the chicken and impart the smoky taste of the grill.)
+Transfer the chicken to a clean plate and loosely loosely cover with aluminum foil.

-- 4. Heat the remaining 2 tablespoons of oil in a large, heavy pot over high heat.
-When the oil begins to smoke, carefully add the drained onions and bay leaves in the colander (they’ll sizzle and steam), reserving the marinade.
-Cook, stirring occasionally, until excess moisture evaporates and some of the onions begin to turn golden at the edges, 10 to 15 minutes, reducing the heat if they threaten to burn (don’t let them brown or soften too much; they should be wilted somewhat but still crisp).
+- 4. Heat the remaining 2 tablespoons oil in a large, heavy pot over medium-high heat.
+When the oil begins to smoke, carefully add the drained onions and bay leaves from the colander, reserving the marinade.
+The onions will hiss and sputter when you first add them to the pot.
+Cook, stirring occasionally, until the excess moisture evaporates and some of the onions begin to turn golden at the edges, 10 to 15 minutes, reducing the heat if they threaten to burn (don’t let them brown or soften too much; they should be wilted somewhat but still crisp.)

 - 5. Reduce the heat to medium-low and stir in the stock, sugar, 2 teaspoons salt, the reserved marinade, and the reserved habañero halves.
-When the onions are as spicy as you like, remove the chiles and reserve; they can be chopped up by those diners who’d like to spice up their servings.
-Stir in any juices beneath the reserved chicken and nestle chicken legs and wings into the onions.
-Cover, and bring just to a simmer, and cook for 15 minutes.
-Add the chicken breasts (and any juices) to the pot; cover and simmer until the breasts are just cooked through (about 150°F internally), 15 to 25 minutes more.
+When the onions taste as spicy as you like, remove the chiles.
+If desired, the chiles can be chopped and passed at the table for those diners who’d like to spice up their chicken.
+Pour any juices that have accumulated on the plate with the chicken into the pot.
+Nestle the chicken legs and wings into the onions.
+Cover, bring to a gentle simmer, and cook for 15 minutes.
+Add the chicken breasts and any remaining juices on the plate to the pot, cover, and gently simmer until the breasts are just cooked through, 15 to 25 minutes more.

-- 6. Remove the chicken to a cutting board designed to catch the juices and tent loosely with foil.
-Boil the onion mixture for up to 10 minutes to concentrate its flavors, adding any juices on the cutting board (the cooking liquid should be rich and lemony with a consistency somewhere between a broth and sauce).
-Meanwhile, cut the chicken into serving-size pieces and divide among warmed serving plates.
-Spoon a generous amount of onions and sauce over each and serve, garnished with chopped habañero pieces, if you like.
+- 6. Transfer the chicken to a plate or cutting board and tent loosely with foil.
+Boil the onion mixture for up to 10 minutes to concentrate its flavors, adding any juices from the chicken.
+The cooking liquid should be rich and lemony with a consistency somewhere between a broth and sauce.
+Meanwhile, cut the chicken into serving-size pieces and divide them among warmed serving plates.
+Spoon a generous amount of onions and sauce over the chicken and pass the chopped habañero on the side, if you like.

 Senegalese-Style Grilled Chicken with Lemon and Onions Recipe © 2009 Morris Lobel & Sons, Inc. Photo © 2009 Lucy Schaeffer.
 All rights reserved.